 Make the changes indicated below

 P3L17: EAP needs to be spelled out

+Editor[A]: duplicated comment, replace “EAP re-authentication protocol (EAP-RP)” with “Extensible Authentication Protocol re-authentication protocol (EAP-RP)”.

 P3L41: Spell out "STA", "FILS", and "AP".
 The Style Guide says " should be spelled out in full on their first use in each definition" so even though these may have been spelled out previously, this needs to be done in each definition in which they appear.

+Editor[A]:replace “STA” with “station (STA)”, replace “FILS” with “fast initial link setup (FILS)”, replace “AP” with “access point (AP)”

 P3L56: Spell out "FILS".

+Editor[A]: duplicated comment, replace “FILS association” with “fast initial link setup (FILS) association”.

 P3L61: Spell out "FILS" and "STA".

+Editor[A]: replace “STA” with “station (STA)”, replace “FILS” with “fast initial link setup (FILS)”,

-P4L1: Spell out "ESS" and on L42 "IP" and "AP".
+P4L1: Spell out "ESS" and on L42 "IP" and "AP".Editor[A]: replace “ESS” with “extended service set (ESS)”, replace “AP” with “access point (AP)”, replace “IP” with “Internet Protocol (IP)”

 P4L5: Spell out "ID".

+Editor[A]: replace “ID” with “identifier (ID)”

 P4:20: The Style Guide does not identify a difference between the need to spell out abbreviations in Clauses 3.1, 3.2, and 3.3 versus Clause 3.4 (Abbreviations and acronyms).
 After checking Clause 3.4 in REVmc, it would appear that this requirement does not apply to this subclause, thus the abbreviations used in the definitions in Clause 3.4 are considered to be OK.